sebha01/IntelligentSystemsAssignment1/README.md

 -- -- Structure (suggested headings) -- --

 - Introduction
-    ->    Brief description of your problem domain (the tree you were assigned).
-    ->    Purpose of expert systems and your chosen approach.
+    ->    Brief description of your problem domain (the tree you were assigned). - DONE ->    Purpose of expert systems and your chosen approach. - DONE

 - System Description
     ->    How you converted the decision tree into rules.